Mobile push notifications

 SettingDescription

-Target DeviceSelect the target device type - iOS, Android, or both.
+Target DeviceSelect the target device type - iOS, Android, Huawei, Android & Huawei, or All.

-If iOS is selected, the notification will be sent only to iOS devices using the Apple push notification service.
+If you select iOS, the notification will be sent only to iOS devices using the Apple push notification service.

-If Android is selected, the notification will be sent to both Huawei (Huawei push service) and other Android devices (Firebase cloud messaging).
+If you select Android, the notification will be sent to both Huawei (Huawei push service) and other Android devices (Firebase cloud messaging).
 In case the customer profile has both google_push_notification_id and

 huawei_push_notification_id, the Huawei token takes preference, and the notification will be only sent using the Huawei Push Service.